Jorrit05/uva-shared/assignment2/assignment-2.md

 __Q9: Describe an application for which you think Akka’s actor-oriented programming is particularly suitable.
 Argue whether for this application you would prefer to use the Java’s Akka, Scala’s Akka, or Erlang.__
+The actor-oriented programming that Akka is using would be suitable for bank transactions.
+This style works great when multiple transactions have to be done with the same bank account.
+Because of the actors, transactions can be added whenever you want to a queue.
+And the transactions will be done sequentially, one at a time.
+The actor will then let the actor that initiated this transaction know that the transaction is done.

+Java's Akka would be best to use in this situation because Java has better networking features than Scala.
+This can now be combined with the actor-oriented Akka, that could lead to a great banking system.
+Akka makes it much eassier to know which transaction is done first.
+Therefore it is easier to use for these kind of applications than Erlang.

 __Q10: How can Akka programs be debugged?
 Is this simpler or more difficult than in other languages you are familiar with?
 How so?__
 It is more difficult to debug Akka programs because of their async nature, a line-by-line debugger is therefore hard to do.
 The business logic can be debugged without using Akka in a more synchronous manner.